How to Submit a Check Deposit Request

-For your convenience, here is a sample email template has been included that you can copy and paste when submitting a request to us.
+For your convenience, here is a sample email template that you can copy and paste when submitting a request to us.
 Just fill in the appropriate information.

 Okay, the last line is optional... but it makes us feel good.

 3. Request additional services (optional).

 - Delivery method - Each deposit includes mail delivery using USPS First-Class with tracking.
 We do not support mailing deposits via non-trackable methods.
 If you wish to use other delivery options, please include it in your request.
 Extra fees will apply.
 Here are a few examples: